homeserverhq/hshq/README.md

 ## FAQ
   ***Q: Why one big bash script?***

   **A:** The source code is composed of two bash scripts, hshq.sh and hshqlib.sh. hshq.sh is a simple wrapper script that invokes hshqlib.sh. hshq.sh will rarely, if ever, change. hshqlib.sh will be regularly updated.
 By putting (nearly) everything into a single script (hshqlib.sh), it makes it much easier to maintain consistency with versioning as well as <a href="https://wiki.homeserverhq.com/en/tutorials/source-code-verification" target="_blank">code-signing</a>.
 At around 50k lines (currently), the file is still only about 1.8 MB in size, which makes it very lightweight for downloading newly updated versions.
-Even though this is rather large for a bash script, it is a function-based approach - there are over 800+ functions.
+Even though this is rather large for a bash script, it is a function-based approach - there are around 900 functions.

   ***Q: Why Linux Ubuntu?***